-- All vertebrate animal studies that do not meet the criteria in Section A. must be conducted in a Regulated Research Institution (see Section B). - 2.
-Animals must be treated kindly and cared for properly.
-Animals must be housed in a clean, ventilated, comfortable environment appropriate for the species.
-They must be given a continuous, clean (uncontaminated) water and food supply.
-Cages, pens and fish tanks must be cleaned frequently.
-Proper care must be provided at all times, including weekends, holidays, and vacation periods.
-Animals must be observed daily to assess their health and well-being.
-A Designated Supervisor is required to oversee the daily husbandry of the animals.
-Any of the following U.S. documents provide further guidance for animal husbandry: - Federal Animal Welfare Regulation - · Guide for the Care and Use of Laboratory Animals - Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching (Ag-Guide) - Quality Assurance Manuals (for the appropriate species) - 3.
+All vertebrate animal studies that do not meet the criteria in Section A. must be conducted in a Regulated Research Institution (see Section B).

+- Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching (Ag-Guide) - Quality Assurance Manuals (for the appropriate species) - 3.
 The local or affiliated fair Scientific Review Committee must determine if a veterinarian's certification of the research and animal husbandry plan is required.
-This certification, as well as SRC approval, is required before experimentation and is documented on Vertebrate Animal Form 5A.
-A veterinarian must certify experiments that involve supplemental nutrition, administration of prescription drugs and/or activities that would not be ordinarily encountered in the animal's daily life. - 4.
-If an illness or emergency occurs, the affected animal(s) must receive proper medical or nursing care that is directed by a veterinarian.
-A student researcher must stop experimentation if there is unexpected weight loss or death in the experimental subjects.
-The experiment can only be resumed if the cause of illness or death is not related to the experimental procedures and if appropriate steps are taken to eliminate the causal factors.
-If death is the result of the experimental procedure, the study must be terminated, and the study will not qualify for competition. - The final disposition of the animals must be conducted in a responsible and ethical manner, and must be described on Vertebrate Animal Form 5A. - Euthanasia for tissue removal and/or pathological analysis is not permitted for a project conducted in a school/home/field site. - 7.
+This certification, as well as SRC approval, is required before experimentation and is - and if appropriate steps are taken to eliminate the causal factors.
+If death is the result of the experimental procedure, the study must be terminated, and the study will not qualify for competition. - 5.
+The final disposition of the animals must be conducted in a responsible and ethical manner, and must be described on Vertebrate Animal Form 5A. - 6.
+Euthanasia for tissue removal and/or pathological analysis is not permitted for a project conducted in a school/home/field site. - 7.
 Livestock or fish raised for food using standard agricultural/ aquacultural production practices may be euthanized by a qualified adult for carcass evaluation. - 8.
 The following forms are required: - a.
 Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan/Project Summary, and Approval Form (1B) - b.
 Vertebrate Animal Form (5A) - c.
 Qualified Scientist Form (2), when applicable